Critical Action Guide

 Get the preservation issue in front of a lawyer.

 Share the crash location, trucking company, injury severity, and any evidence you have.
-The first review is focused on what must be preserved and whether the case fits serious trucking litigation.
+The first review is focused on what must be preserved and whether the case needs trucking litigation work.

 Truck Crash Case Review

-Describe the crash — we will assess evidence preservation needs immediately.
+Describe the crash so we can assess evidence preservation needs.

 Start with the facts